-The proposed apartment complex creates less traffic than the existing commercial office use allowed on the property today (over 6,000 less daily trips which is 82% less daily trips).
-In fact, a single apartment unit creates less traffic than a single family home.
+With regards to traffic, an apartment unit creates less traffic than a single-family home.
 The number of trips to and from the apartments are extremely different than a single-family home.
 The placement of the main entrance approx. a 1⁄4 mile south of Shea Boulevard provides for alternative ways to and from the site with minimal to no impacts on the congested Shea Blvd.
-Furthermore, there are rental discount incentives being offered for essential employees working within one mile of the site which encourages walking versus driving to work.
 The placement of an apartment project in this location will adhere to all of this goal and its associated policies.

-PUD CRITERIA
+PUD Criteria